 EBS will only be able to forget accounts or products that are outside the EBS Data Retention schedules and those that do not fall into our list of exemptions.

-Accounts or products that can be forgotten will no longer be reported to the Irish Credit Bureau by EBS, as part of your credit history, so if removed, will not have an impact on your credit rating.
-For further information on how your credit rating is generated, please see www.icb.ie/credit_rating.
+Accounts or products that can be forgotten will no longer be reported to the Central Credit Register by EBS, as part of your credit history, so if removed, will not have an impact on your credit report.
+For further information on how your credit report is generated, please see www.centralcreditregister.ie.